Britain to develop new long-range missile for Ukraine

 The United Kingdom has launched Project Nightfall, a fast-track programme to develop new long-range ballistic missiles for Ukraine, aiming to help Kyiv strike targets deep behind Russian lines.

-According to a U.K. defence ministry handout, the ground-launched missiles will carry a 200-kilogram warhead and have a range of more than 500 kilometres.
+According to a U.K. defence ministry handout, the ground-launched missiles could carry a 200-kilogram (440 lb) warhead over a range of more than 500 kilometres (310 miles).
 They are designed to be fired in rapid succession and then quickly relocated, allowing Ukrainian forces to hit high-value targets before Russian retaliation.

-Under Project Nightfall, Britain plans to award development contracts to three industry teams, each receiving funding to produce initial missiles for test launches within a year.
-The target production rate is ten missiles per month, with a maximum unit cost of about $1.07 million.
-Proposals are due by early February, with contracts expected to be signed in March 2026.
+Under Project Nightfall, Britain plans to award development contracts to three industry teams.
+Each will receive funding to produce initial missiles for test launches within a year, with a target production rate of up to ten missiles per month.
+The maximum unit cost is expected to be around $1.07m, with contracts due to be signed in March 2026.

-U.K. defence officials say the project is part of a broader effort to strengthen Ukraine’s ability to hit Russian military sites and energy infrastructure, increasing the cost of Moscow’s war while easing pressure on Ukraine’s air defence network.
+UK defence officials say the programme is part of a broader effort to increase the cost of Russia’s war by enabling Ukraine to strike military and energy infrastructure, while easing pressure on its air defence systems.

-Britain says the programme reflects its view that European security depends on a resilient Ukraine capable of sustaining long-range strikes as the war with Russia continues.
+Britain says European security depends on a resilient Ukraine capable of sustaining long-range operations as the conflict continues.

 Tags